captain-bender/mysql-docker-demo/mini_projects_solutions.md

-# Solutions — Basic Exercises (Classicmodels)
+# Solutions — Mini Projects (Classicmodels)

-This file provides sample SQL answers for the exercises in `basic_exercises.md`.
-These are intended as reference solutions for students; they assume the default Classicmodels schema present in `mysqlsampledatabase.sql`.
+This file provides sample SQL answers for the mini projects in `basic_exercises.md`.

 ---